Thiên Y A Na: Thiên Y A Na Cult

 Today she is the object of worship for many.
 The cult that has grown up around her mostly consists of women who participate in Đạo Mẫu.
 They make offerings to her and ask for her aid in various aspects of their lives.
 They worship her through the practice of Lên đồng, whereby she is channeled by a spirit medium.
 Her worshipers often go on pilgrimages to Thiên Y A Na's temples and shrines, where they conduct rituals in her honour.
 These rituals usually consist of complex performances by a spirit medium and her attendants.

 Sites of Worship

 There are many shrines and temples dedicated to Thiên Y A Na throughout Vietnam.
-The most famous of these temples are the Thiên Y A Na temple located in Huế, along the left bank of the Perfume River (Sông Hương) and the Pô Nagar Temple near modern Nha Trang.
+The most famous of these temples are the Thiên Y A Na temple located in Huế, along the left bank of the Hương River (Sông Hương) and the Pô Nagar Temple near modern Nha Trang.